himmAllRight/himmAllRight-source/content/post/sql-intro.md

 ### Now()

-The `Now*()` function can create a new value, using the current date and time.
-This can be appended when making a view, to mark when things happen over time.
+The `Now*()` function creates a new value, using the current date and time.
+This can be appended when creating a view, to mark when changes happen over time.

 ```sql